Avira Review: Quick Expert Summary

 Yes, Avira’s VPN is safe to use.
 It uses 256-bit AES encryption, has a strict no-logs policy, and offers a kill switch.

-While Avira’s VPN is a pretty decent VPN, and it’s great for general web browsing, torrenting, and gaming — but it’s not a good option for streaming.
-During my tests, I was unable to access any streaming site, but my colleague from Europe did manage to access Netflix and Disney+, but not Amazon Prime and BBC iPlayer.
+Avira’s VPN is a pretty decent VPN, and it’s great for general web browsing, torrenting, and gaming — but it’s not a good option for streaming.

-If you’re looking for a reliable VPN with excellent geo-unblocking capabilities, take a look at ExpressVPN.
+If you’re looking for a reliable VPN with excellent streaming capabilities, take a look at ExpressVPN.